Nonparametric estimation of trawl processes: Theory and applications: Conclusion and discussion

-\begin{centering} {\it The supplementary material contains all the proofs of the technical results presented in the main article \cite{SV2022}.
-Moreover, it presents a detailed description of the simulation study, tables of numerical results and a summary of the assessment of the finite sample performance of the proposed estimation theory. } \end{centering}
+\paragraph{Supplementary material:} The supplementary material contains all the proofs of the theoretical results presented in the main article, the details of the simulation study and some additional figures from the empirical study.

-\part{Appendix}
+\begin{appendix}